Updated 17 January 2023 and 15 May 2023.

 How we are supporting members

-We will continue to support ICS leaders to share, learn and engage with one another through our forums and support programmes.
+We will continue to support ICS leaders to share, learn and engage with one another through our member forums and support programmes.
 Our feedback sessions with DHSC ensured members views were reflected in the guidance and provided an opportunity for leaders to ask questions.
 It also identified some questions around the role of the Care Quality Commission and system regulation in the context of integrated care strategies – we are exploring how we can support members with this.

 DHSC will be issuing statutory guidance on the new call-in powers of the Secretary of State and will outline how they propose to exercise their functions under the new reconfigurations process.
 The guidance will include information for NHS commissioning bodies, NHS trusts and NHS foundation trusts about how they should be exercising their functions under the new process.
 We will work with system leaders to share their insights and expertise with DHSC in the development of the guidance.